SipofTea/CV/README.md

 - Minor Book Science and Palaeography

 ## Hobbies and Interests
-- Love animals, especially my two cats.
+- Love animals - especially my two cats.
 Will share pictures, video’s, and/or gifs when asked.
 - Crafts - I enjoy embroidery, card making, sewing, essentially anything creative.
 - Baking - I love to bake treats for friends, family, and co-workers.
 My greatest recurring success is a berry and apple crumble.